 What do you expect to earn from your work over the next 12 months?

 In what months will the money come in?

 How will you manage during months when nothing is coming in?

-How much work will you need to sell in order to meet your income goals?
+How much work will you need to sell to meet your income goals?

-How much work will you need to make in order to sell that amount?
-(If you can sell 50% of what you make you are doing really well. . . but that means you need to make twice as much as you hope to sell!)
+How much work will you need to make to sell that amount?
+(If you can sell 50% of what you make you are doing well. . . but that means you need to make twice as much as you hope to sell!)

-I apologise. . . some of these questions aren’t so easy after all.
-But for any artist hoping to make a living from their work, these questions need to be answered, and answered honestly.
+Some of these questions aren’t so easy to answer.
+But for any artist hoping to make a living from their work, these questions need to be answered and answered honestly.

 5. Regularly review your business plan

 Think of your business plan as a map, and refer to it now and then to make sure you are still on course.